Plaetorius/FalloutMinigames/README.md

-# Fallout-Marketplace
+# Fallout Minigames
 First Next.js project.
-Creating a Minigames in the Fallout universe using Next.js
+Creating minigames on the Fallout universe using Next.js